 For our first run of the data, we run a simple OLS regression on the change in lights versus the size of the grid, as well as the distance from the border as a starting point.
 While this is a rudimentary model, it can provide a good starting point for tracking how the data changed over the entirety of the period and whether our initial guess that distance from the border would have an effect can be supported.
 This initial regression takes the form of:

-C=Ƀ0+Ƀ1D+Ƀ2A+Ꜫ
+Lt=Ƀ0+Ƀ1D+ Ƀ2D2 +Ƀ3A+Ꜫ

 First Model Regression